mmuszynski/Music/README.md

 ## What will be represented? ##
 ### Object Types ###
-* MusicPitch - A pitch with a name and accidental type in a given octave
+* MusicPitch - A pitch with a name and accidental type in a given octave (note: unless otherwise specified, octaves will always refer to [Scientific Pitch Notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation))
 * MusicRhythm - A rhythm with a given duration
 * MusicInterval - The distance between two given notes